saudiequity/Abitur/README.md

 # University Education

+▪︎ Concepts of Finance (New York Institute of Finance)

 ▪︎ Phd.
 Thesis about IT Challenges in Mergers and Acquisitions (Heriot Watt University Dubai)

 # Swiss Equity Portfolio™️